-Joint-tenancy / TIC agreement
+Joint-tenancy / TIC deed + agreement

-Form of ownership (joint tenancy with right of survivorship vs. tenancy in common).
+The agreement: form of ownership (joint tenancy with right of survivorship vs. tenancy in common).
 Allocation of contributions and ongoing expenses.
 Buyout mechanism if a co-owner wants to exit.
 Right-of-first-refusal terms.
 What happens on death, divorce, or financial distress of a co-owner.
 Dispute-resolution path.

 Kentucky authority

-KRS 381.120 (joint tenants — partition — death of one) + KRS 381.130 (exceptions to KRS 381.120) + Kentucky contract law.
+KRS 381.120 (joint tenants — partition — death of one) + KRS 381.130 (exceptions to KRS 381.120) + KRS Chapter 382 (deed conveyance, acknowledgment, and recording) + Kentucky contract law.
 Case law: Frazee v.
 Citizens Fidelity, 393 S.W.2d 778 (Ky.
 1965) (deed prep is the practice of law).

 What happens after you start

-Your draft is assembled from your answers, reviewed by Elton Johnson before delivery, and sent to you via secure one-time-use download link.
+Your draft is assembled from your answers, reviewed by Durward Elton Johnson before delivery, and sent to you via secure one-time-use download link.
 The delivery includes the document itself, a Kentucky-specific wet-ink execution instructions packet, and a receipt.

 The information on this page is general — it is not legal advice for your specific situation.
 Bluegrass Cornerstone is a service of Johnson Legal PLLC, a Kentucky law firm.
 When you engage Cornerstone, you engage Johnson Legal PLLC under a standard attorney-client relationship.